 Instagram Live

-Too much fragmentation could damage users' overall engagement, driving them to stay on platforms where everything is centralized.
+Too much fragmentation could hurt overall user engagement, pushing them to stay on platforms where everything is centralized.

 A facelift for Instagram?

-Behind this initiative, Meta is above all trying to breathe new life into the Instagramwhich compares unfavorably with TikTok when it comes to innovation.
+Behind this initiative, Meta is above all trying to breathe new life into Instagram, which suffers from comparison with TikTok in terms of innovation.
 The application dedicated to Reels could reinvigorate the brand and provide a better experience for younger users.

 But the big question remains: will users follow this change?
-If adoption is massive, Meta could well make a comeback against TikTok.
-If not, this attempt could join the list of the company's failed experiments.
+If adoption is massive, Meta could well mark a comeback against TikTok.
+If not, this attempt could join the company's list of failed experiments.

-Time will tell whether this gamble will pay off, but one thing is certain: the battle for social networks is just beginning.
+Time will tell whether this bet will pay off, but one thing is certain: The social media battle has only just begun.